Blog

 How does Zapier handle failed tasks or automation errors?

-Zapier logs each step of a Zap and shows errors clearly in its dashboard.
-When a task fails, you’ll get a notification, and Zapier pauses the workflow.
+Zapier logs each step of a Zap and clearly displays errors on its dashboard.
+If a task fails, you'll receive a notification, and Zapier will pause the workflow.
 You can manually retry tasks, skip them, or fix the issue before restarting.
 Paid plans include Autoreplay, which automatically retries failed tasks.

 What monitoring and error tools does Boomi provide?